 Low season (JUNE- September)

-The tourism sector is largely affected by the rainy season and most of the Bangladesh can be seen under water, the climate is hot but the rain cools the air.
+The tourism sector is largely affected by the rainy season and most of Bangladesh can be seen in the water, the climate is hot but the rain cools the air.
 This is the season for tea picking in Sylhet.

 The temperature is quite hot during these months and you can join the honey harvesters as it is the honey collecting season.
 The mangoes start ripening in May and the site is quite beautiful.

 The temperature falls during these months and is quite chilly during January and February.
 This is the dry season and there may be some late rains in October.
 The prices in Cox’s bazaar start rising.

 In most cities, you can use your foreign card but in small towns, you may not find ATMs.
 The withdrawal from ATMs is charged about a few hundred takes.
 We recommend you carry some take and US dollars in case of some emergencies.